vgwb/Antura/docs/en/dev/quest-design/quest-design.md

 **Start here, before any game design.** The quest's educational value comes entirely from what you decide to teach.

+> **Deep dive:** for how Topics, Cards and Connections are structured under the hood, what tooling already exists, and where the standards/quiz-generation work is headed, see [Knowledge Graph](./knowledge-graph.md).

 ### 1.1 Define the learning goal

 Answer this one question first: *What will a child know or be able to do after playing this quest that they did not know or could not do before?*